This chapter describes Oracle Fusion Middleware components. It includes the following sections:

 A particular type of repository, the MDS Repository, contains metadata for most Oracle Fusion Middleware components, such as Oracle B2B, and for certain types of applications.
 For more information about the MDS Repository see "Managing the MDS Repository" in the Oracle Fusion Middleware Administrator's Guide.

 Oracle Identity Management is an enterprise identity management system that automatically manages users' access privileges within the resources of an enterprise.
 The architecture of Oracle Identity Management works with the most demanding business requirements without requiring changes to existing infrastructure, policies, or procedures.

 Oracle Identity Management is designed to manage user access privileges across all the resources in an enterprise.
 Oracle Identity Management manages throughout the entire identity management lifecycle; from initial creation of access privileges to dynamically adapting to changes in enterprise business requirements.

 Oracle Identity Management products provide for a shared infrastructure for all Oracle applications.
 It also provides services and interfaces that facilitate third-party enterprise application development.
 These interfaces are useful for application developers who must incorporate identity management into their applications.

-Note:Oracle Application Server Single Sign-On and Oracle Delegated Administration Services are not included in the Oracle Identity Management 11g Release 1 (22.214.171.124.0) installation package.
-You must install the10g release of Oracle Application Server Single Sign-On and Oracle Delegated Administration Services.
+Note:Oracle Application Server Single Sign-On is now part of Oracle Access Manager.
 For more information see the Oracle Fusion Middleware Installation Guide for Oracle Identity Management.